Variational approach to nonholonomic and inequality-constrained mechanics: A variational formulation of non-holonomic motion

 The need for a more general action principle beyond Hamilton is evident from the fact that in contrast to Newton's second law, \cref{eq:HamVarP} cannot capture dissipative systems with velocity dependent forces (see, e.g., \cite{goldstein2011classical}) nor velocity dependent non-holonomic constraints (see \cite{flannery:2011}).
 First and foremost however, Hamilton's principle is unable to capture the causal dynamics of initial value problems to start with.
 Indeed the need to provide boundary data ${\bf q}(t_f)_{\rm cl}$ at final time prevents the direct application of $\delta { S}=0$ to determine particle motion.

-In quantum field theory it has long been known how to treat initial value problems variationally on the level of the system action via the Schwinger-Keldysh \cite{keldysh2024diagram} (or Kadanov-Baym \cite{kadanoff2018quantum}) in-in formalism, which relies on a doubling of the degrees of freedom.
-In \cite{Galley:2012hx} Galley rediscovered the classical limit of the in-in formalism independently and understood it as a double shooting method.
+In quantum field theory it has long been known how to treat initial value problems variationally on the level of the system action via the Schwinger-Keldysh \cite{keldysh2024diagram} (or Kadanoff-Baym \cite{kadanoff1962quantum}) in-in formalism, which relies on a doubling of the degrees of freedom.
+In \cite{Galley:2012hx} Galley rediscovered the classical limit of the in-in formalism for point particle motion independently and understood it as a double shooting method.
+(For an application to classical field theory see \cite{Rothkopf:2024hxi}).

-After a brief introduction to this action principle for initial value problems, we show how to amend it by constraint functions via Lagrange multipliers, in order to recover the correct equation of motion \cref{eq:DLeom} for general velocity dependent constraints.
+After a brief introduction to this action principle for initial value problems, we develop a a \textit{generalized classical Schwinger-Keldysh-Galley (SKG) action principle}, which produces the correct equation of motion \cref{eq:DLeom} for general velocity dependent constraints.
 Subsequently we use the versatility of the approach to implement the explicit constraint normal forces underlying inequality position constraints and sliding friction forces.\\

-\textbf{Action principle for initial value problems} Hamiltons's principle requires specification of acausal data ${\bf q}(t_f)_{\rm cl}$ to avoid boundary terms.
-As described in detail in \cite{Galley:2012hx}, classical Schwinger-Keldysh instead avoids these terms by introducing a set of doubled degrees of freedom ${\bf q}_1,\dot {\bf q}_1$ on the so-called forward time branch and ${\bf q}_2,\dot{\bf q}_2$ on the backward branch.
+\textbf{Classical Schwinger-Keldysh-Galley Action Principle} Hamiltons's principle requires specification of acausal data ${\bf q}(t_f)_{\rm cl}$ to avoid boundary terms.
+As described in detail in \cite{Galley:2012hx}, classical SKG instead avoids these terms by introducing a set of doubled degrees of freedom ${\bf q}_1,\dot {\bf q}_1$ on the so-called forward time branch and ${\bf q}_2,\dot{\bf q}_2$ on the backward branch.
 The most general action can be written as \begin{linenomath*} \end{linenomath*} For systems with conservative forces $\Lambda=0$, while for dissipative systems in general the action does not decompose into individual Lagrangians on each branch and $\Lambda\neq0$ takes on the role of a classical Feynman-Vernon influence functional \cite{FEYNMAN1963118}.